AntonioMarcel/odin-project-bootcamp/flexbox/axes/README.md

 - flex-direction: row → main axis = horizontal, cross = vertical.
 - flex-direction: column → main axis = vertical, cross = horizontal.
 - the default `flex-direction` applied by the browser when setting `display: flex` is `flex-direction: row`.
-- when we change the flex-direction to column, flex-basis refers to `height` instead of `width`.

 # justify-content
 - Controls alignment along the main axis.